 Section 27 of the Safeguard Rule requires that applicants under the calculated-emissions baseline determination include information in their applications on a number of forward-looking aspects.
 These requirements include but are not limited to the:

-It is important for auditors to assess that the production variable(s) for each facility is selected in accordance with section 5 of the Safeguard Rule.
+It is important for auditors to assess that the production variable(s) for each facility is selected in accordance with the Safeguard Rule, including section 5 and schedules 2 and 3.
 Failure to correctly identify appropriate production variables will result in the application being refused.

 The Safeguard Rule also requires the application to be accompanied by an audit report where the forward-looking aspects are to be covered by a limited assurance opinion.